 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Coop reported total carbon emissions of approximately 238,046,000 kg CO2e for Scope 1 and about 58,318,000 kg CO2e for Scope 2.
-This data reflects a commitment to transparency in emissions reporting, with no Scope 3 emissions disclosed.
-Coop has set ambitious climate targets, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 91% by 2030, using 2018 as the base year.
-Additionally, they plan to decrease Scope 3 emissions per unit of revenue by 24.6% from a 2019 base year, which translates to a 16% reduction in absolute emissions.
-Notably, they also aim to cut Scope 3 emissions related to the use of sold products from fossil fuels by 27.5% by 2030.
-In the near term, Coop has committed to reducing CO2e emissions in areas they can directly influence by a further 21% by 2026 for both Scope 1 and Scope 2 emissions.
-Furthermore, they have pledged to align their Scope 1 and 2 direct emissions with Net Zero by 2030.
-These targets are part of Coop's broader sustainability strategy, which is consistent with the Science Based Targets initiative (SBTi) and reflects their commitment to addressing climate change effectively.
-The emissions data and targets are inherited from their parent organization, Coop Amba, ensuring a cohesive approach to sustainability across the corporate family.
+In 2022, Coop reported total greenhouse gas emissions of approximately 238,046,000 kg CO2e for Scope 1 and about 58,318,000 kg CO2e for Scope 2.
+This data reflects a commitment to transparency in emissions reporting, with no Scope 3 emissions disclosed for that year.
+Coop has set ambitious climate targets through the Science Based Targets initiative (SBTi).
+The company aims to reduce absolute Scope 1 and 2 emissions by 91% by 2030, using 2018 as the baseline year.
+Additionally, Coop is committed to a 24.6% reduction in Scope 3 emissions per unit of revenue (DKK) by 2030, translating to a 16% reduction in absolute emissions from a 2019 baseline.
+Notably, there is a specific target to reduce Scope 3 emissions related to the use of sold products from fossil fuels by 27.5% by 2030.
+This commitment positions Coop as a proactive player in the food and staples retailing sector, aligning its strategies with global climate goals to limit warming to 1.5°C. The emissions data and reduction targets are sourced from Coop Amba, ensuring a consistent approach to sustainability across its operations.

 Access structured emissions data, company-specific emission factors, and source documents